 “The constitutional inhibition of legislation on the subject of religion has a double aspect.
 On the one hand it forestalls compulsion by law of the acceptance of any creed or the practice of any form of worship….
 On the other hand, it safeguards the free exercise of the chosen form of religion….
 The interrelation of the ‘establishment’ and ‘free exercise’ clauses [according to the United States Supreme Court] has been well summarized as follows: ‘The structure of our government has, for the preservation of civil liberty, rescued the temporal institutions from religious interference.
 On the other hand, it has secured religious liberty from the invasion of the civil authority’” (Donald T. Kramer, J.D.
 Annotation: Supreme Court Cases Involving Establishment and Freedom of Religion Clauses of Federal Constitution, 37 L. Ed.
 2d 1147 § 2 citing Everson).

 The First Amendment was meant to prevent “the establishment of a religion” and to “protect the free exercise thereof.”
-In other words, no religion, including churches, according to the First Amendment, are to work under, hand and hand with, or over the state.
+In other words, religion, including churches, according to the First Amendment religion clause, are to work under, hand and hand with, or over the state.
 The Court still upholds the “high and impregnable” wall between church and state.
 A wall separates two sides each from the other.
 This concept of separation of church and state is the principle God established for Gentile nations.

 However, the twentieth century Court has added an additional aspect to the First Amendment religion clause.
 The Supreme Court, while proclaiming that the First Amendment guarantee of biblical separation of church and state is still in effect, also supplemented the religion clause to require separation of God and state.